grafana/grafana/docs/sources/alerting/unified-alerting/message-templating/_index.md

 1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 1. In the Alerting page, click **Contact points** to open the page listing existing contact points.
-1. From [Alertmanager]({{< relref "../contact-points.md/#alertmanager" >}}) drop down, select an external Alertmanager to create and manage templates for the external data source.
+1. From [Alertmanager]({{< relref "../contact-points.md/#alertmanager" >}}) drop-down, select an external Alertmanager to create and manage templates for the external data source.
 Otherwise, keep the default option of Grafana.
    {{< figure max-width="250px" src="/static/img/docs/alerting/unified/contact-points-select-am-8-0.gif" caption="Select Alertmanager" >}}
 1. Click **Add template**.
 1. In **Name**, add a descriptive name.